A Lake Tapps woman who admitted to bilking her elderly father out of more than $200,000 has been sentenced to two years in prison.

-Investigators believe Sturtz siphoned money from her father’s accounts for as long as six years before her brother discovered the thefts last year.
+Investigators believe Sturtz siphoned money from her father’s accounts for as long as six years before the thefts were discovered by her brother last year.
 She had access to her father’s accounts so she could pay his bills, court records show.

 Sturtz was charged in March with 19 felonies.